Holly Sonders Shows Off Ample Cleavage & Endless Legs In Forest Green Bustier: ‘Backyard Lounging In Lace’

 Holly styled her hair away from her face.
 She pulled her raven locks in a loose high bun that looked chic.

-In this particular image, the background set a picturesque background.
+In this particular image, the background was picturesque.
 Two loungers, with thick luxe cushions, were placed in a quiet courtyard.
 A large French window, creeping vines, trees, and shrubs created an elegant display.

 The model reclined on the lounger as she relaxed.
 She placed one hand behind her head and brought the other toward her mouth as she enjoyed a moment of solitude.
 Her never-ending pins looked spectacular as she put them on display, putting one heeled foot on the cushion.